 networks in modelling relational reasoning.
 Some of his recent work,

 with Steven Phillips, of AIST, Tsukuba, Japan, has focussed on using

 universal mapping properties to eliminate ad-hoc choices in constructing

 theories for particular instances of systematicity.

-A continuing theme is the use of the concept of relational complexity, developed with Graeme Halford (Griffith University and University of Queensland) and Steven Phillips, to measure the difficulty of mental tasks, and the connections between relational complexity and cognitive coordinate systems.
+A continuing theme is the use of the concept of relational complexity, developed with Graeme Halford and Glenda Andrews (Griffith University, Queensland, Australia) and Steven Phillips, to measure the difficulty of mental tasks, and the connections between relational complexity and cognitive coordinate systems.

 +61 2 9385 5995